-The Enlightenment advocated reason and empiricism as a way to obtain objective truth about our world and gave us arguments to challenge authority with that used dogma to their advantage.
-It also applied empiricism to achieve economic progress to improve upon our welfare as well as gave rise to humanism which is the idea that humans have value and agency not to be tread upon.
+The Enlightenment advocated reason and empiricism as a way to obtain objective truth about our world and gave us arguments to challenge any authority that used dogma to their advantage.
+It also applied empiricism to achieve economic progress to improve upon our welfare as well as gave rise to humanism which is the idea that humans have value and agency not to be trodden upon.

 The Enlightenment also thought that reason is what makes us human and rational, but they framed everything in terms of logic.
 As a result, “reason” is thought of as a faculty that gives “truth” in accordance with the rules of logic.
 There is, however, no universal reason or logic.
 To be sure, the reason I mean here is the kind made from our minds that is unrelated to logic in a program.

 The view on reason is that it is conscious, universal, logical, unemotional, and value-neutral.
 But it is not any of those things, and believing so is irrational.
 For example, when others argue against us, we think they must be either mistaken (in need of the facts), irrational (needing a lesson in logic), or immoral (need to feel how we do) .
 Worldviews must have their own logic then (v).

 If the people are made aware of the facts and figures, they should naturally reason to the right conclusion.
 Voters should vote their interests; they should calculate which policies and programs are in their best interests, and vote for the candidates who advocate those policies and programs.
 But people aren’t rational, so this doesn’t happen.

 Yet versions of the rational actor model (i) have contributed to the arms race (via game theory (iv) and Mutually Assured Destruction) and global warming (via the externalization of pollution costs).
 It is that form of “rationality” that has most threatened our ability to survive and thrive.